Wentworth (TV series): Streaming

 In December 2014, Wentworth first premiered on Netflix in the United States and added seasons one and two to its streaming service.
-In April 2016 the third season was released to US audiences via the platform.
+In April 2016, the third season was released to American audiences via the platform.
 Season 4 was released on Netflix in July 2016, season 5 in June 2017, season 6 in September 2018, season 7 in July 2018, part one of season 8 in September 2020 and part two of season 8 in October 2021.
 The show features on the “50 Best TV Shows on Netflix” list according to Netflix Life.
 Seasons one to three are available to view via Amazon Video in the U.S.

 In the United Kingdom, all nine seasons are available for streaming on Amazon Prime Video, while additional services include Google Play and YouTube.

 In Australia, Foxtel Now provides a catch-up service for the Wentworth, while the series is made available for catch-up viewing via TVNZ OnDemand in New Zealand and My5 in the United Kingdom for a limited time following initial broadcast.
 As of 2021, all eight seasons are available to stream in the UK on Amazon Prime Video, and again via My5 where it holds unlimited streaming rights until 2023.